vaishali-sharma-20/Gauss-Elimination/README.md

 # Gauss-Elimination
-Here, Code of  Eular Method of Computer Oriented Numerical Methods in Java Language.
+Here, Code of  Gauss Elimination Method of Computer Oriented Numerical Methods in Java Language.
 In this method, the problem of systems of linear equation having n unknown variables, matrix having rows n and columns n+1 is formed.
 This matrix is also known as Augmented Matrix.
 After forming n x n+1 matrix, matrix is transformed to upper trainagular matrix by row operations.
 Finally result is obtained by Back Substitution.
 # Project title

 Gauss-Elimination Method